xaviergonz/makfy/README.md

   > {
   >   hasChanges: boolean,  // true if there are any changes or it is a clean run
   >   cleanRun: boolean,    // true if it is a clean run (no previous version to compare against was available)
-  >   added: string[],      // files created since the last successful run, this is the only array with contents if it is a clean run
+  >   added: string[],      // files created since the last successful run (this is the only array with contents if it is a clean run)
   >   removed: string[],    // files deleted since the last successful run
   >   modified: string[],   // files modified since the last successful run
   >   unmodified: string[]  // files not modified since the last successful run